Mikito Nakano

 Mikito Nakano (中野幹士, Nakano Mikito, born July 14, 1995) is a Japanese professional boxer.
 He currently competes in the featherweight division where he is the current Oriental and Pacific Boxing Federation Feather champion.

 Amateur career

 As an amateur Nakano represented the Tokyo University of Agriculture.
 Domestically he won numerous Japanese domestic titles.
 He finished up with a record of 68–8.

 Professional career

 Nakano vs Piala

 Nakano claimed the first title of his career when he beat Bryx Piala of the Philippines for the vacant OPBF featherweight title.
 Nakano landed a crushing body shot in the fourth round and Piala failed to beat the count.

 Nakano vs Hanabusa

-He made the first defence of his title against fellow Japanese Hiroki Hanabusa.
+He made the first defence of his title against fellow Japanese boxer Hiroki Hanabusa.
 Nakano dominated the fight, dropping Hanabusa twice and stopping him the third round.
 His promoter Akihiko Honda praised his performance.

 Nakano vs Medina

-On 4 May 2025, Nakano faced Pedro Marquez Medina (16-1) for his first fight outside of Japan.
-He won the fight by TKO in the 4th round.
+On 4 May 2025, Nakano faced Pedro Marquez Medina (15-2) at T-Mobile Arena in Paradise, Nevada, USA, for his first fight outside of Japan.
+He won the fight by technical knockout in the fourth round.

+Nakano vs Aguan

+Nakano stopped Jing Aguan in the second round of their scheduled 10-round fight at Korakuen Hall in Tokyo on 2 August 2025.

+Nakano vs Aleem

+On 24 November 2025, Nakano fought Ra'eese Aleem at Toyota Arena in Tokyo in an eliminator for a shot at the IBF featherweight title.
+He lost via unanimous decision to suffer the first defeat of his professional career.

+Nakano vs Dlamini

+Nakano defeated Lerato Dlamini by technical knockout in the fourth round of their contest at Korakuen Hall in Tokyo on 6 May 2026.